 Catherine Basterfield is the Chief Executive Officer of the Phillip Island Nature Parks.
 Catherine commenced her career with the Nature Parks in 2009 holding executive roles in finance and operations before becoming the Chief Executive Officer in 2017.

 Catherine brings to the Nature Parks experience in risk management, strategy and financial management from her roles at KPMG Australia and Bupa UK.
 She enjoys combining these skills with her passion for the environment to achieve positive economic and conservation outcomes for Phillip Island.

 Catherine holds Board positions at Destination Phillip Island and the Penguin Foundation.
 She is also a founding Committee Member of Not In My Workplace.

-Dr Peter Dann is the Research Director at Phillip Island Nature Parks.
+Dr Peter Dann (AM) is the former Research Director at Phillip Island Nature Parks.
 He has published over 200 papers and book chapters and edited a book on penguin ecology and management.